sdziallas/comp55/docs/labs/9-Github.md

 is important before moving on, if not you can just repeat this step to make additional changes to the code.
 No need to revert back.

-## Step 7
+## Step 7: Procrastinator - Commit and Unsucessfully Push

 Let's have the procrastinator push changes

-Now it's the procastinator's turn.
-Let's have them make a change to the file in run.
-For our purposes, let's have them change the text of the GLabel to whatever they want.
-Then save the file, commit (*Team-\>Commit*) and try to push the changes they just made to that file.
-While the commit will have been successful, the push would not, eclipse will very subtly tell you the push was unsuccessful, by showing you this:
+Now it's the procastinator's turn. ***Procrastinator, make a change to the the text of the
+GLabel (~Line 18) to whatever you want.*** Then **save** the file, commit (*Team-\>Commit*) and try to push the changes they just made to that file. *While the commit will have been successful, the push will not.*
+Eclipse very subtly tell you the push was unsuccessful, by showing you this:

 ![](lab9media/media/image10.png)